The Great Riverboat Race by Manly Wade Wellman

 Non-engineer that I am, I nevertheless found it fascinating to learn about the intricacies of steamboat engines and steamboat travel as I read this story, but even more, what has lingered in my thoughts is the thread of the story that is about rapid change and what we gain and what we lose and how inevitable it all seems.
 The old steamboat captain can’t bear to always be hearing about trains and railroads and how much better and faster they are than steamboats.
 But as soon as he enters into a race with the Natchez, doesn’t the Robert E. Lee‘s captain become a part of that rush to change and become faster and better and stronger than the next guy?

-Philosophical questions abound in response to this little book, but that’s not the main thrust of the story itself.
+Philosophical questions about change and progress abound in response to this little book, but that’s not the main thrust of the story itself.
 It’s really a story about how Matt gets roped into the race between two steamboats, how that race progresses, and how Matt responds to the call to work hard and think creatively as an engineer.
 He responds well, and this book would be a great one to give to aspiring engineers and to young men who long for a challenge.
 It might well stick with teen readers as it has with me.

 Leave a Reply